shawnmalik1/StockEye/README.md

 # StockEye 📈👁️
-StockEye is a stock market predictor that uses machine learning to predict both short-term and long-term success of a given stock.
+StockEye is a stock price predictor that uses machine learning to predict both short-term and long-term success of a given stock.

 StockEye uses historical data from the past 10 years to train its model.

 ## Description 🔮
-TODO
+StockEye allows the user to input a stock ticker, fetching historical stock data from Yahoo Finance via the ```yfinance``` library, and  calculating rolling averages (50-day and 200-day SMAs) for feature engineering.
+A linear regression model is trained on these features to predict the following day’s closing price.
+The script also provides a short-term forecast (10 days) by iteratively updating and recalculating the SMAs.

+StockEye provides the user with an intuitive and interactive graph of the predicted closing prices for the near future.

 ## Technologies 🖥️
 - Python
+- Pandas & NumPy
 - yfinance
-- Prophet
-- Pandas & NumPy
+- scikit-learn
-- Matplotlib
+- matplotlib

 ## Authors ✍️
 - Developed by Shawn Malik